Pebblebrook Hotel Trust (PEB) Shares Up Despite Recent Market Volatility - News Heater

 Sponsored

-The average price suggested by analysts for PEB is $14.77, which is $2.34 above the current market price.
-The public float for PEB is 118.26M, and currently, shorts hold a 16.62% of that float.
-The average trading volume for PEB on November 22, 2023 was 1.88M shares.
+The average price predicted for Pebblebrook Hotel Trust (PEB) by analysts is $14.77, which is $1.89 above the current market price.
+The public float for PEB is 118.26M, and at present, short sellers hold a 15.90% of that float.
+On November 29, 2023, the average trading volume of PEB was 1.86M shares.

 PEB’s Market Performance

-PEB stock saw a decrease of -3.08% in the past week, with a monthly decline of -5.15% and a quarterly a decrease of -11.38%.
-The volatility ratio for the week is 2.67%, and the volatility levels for the last 30 days are 3.75% for Pebblebrook Hotel Trust (PEB).
-The simple moving average for the past 20 days is 1.21% for PEB’s stock, with a -10.85% simple moving average for the past 200 days.
+PEB stock saw an increase of 1.42% in the past week, with a monthly gain of 10.37% and a quarterly increase of -13.09%.
+The volatility ratio for the week is 3.08%, and the volatility levels for the last 30 days are 3.52% for Pebblebrook Hotel Trust (PEB).
+The simple moving average for the last 20 days is 5.07% for PEB stock, with a simple moving average of -7.21% for the last 200 days.

 Analysts’ Opinion of PEB